-- The regional eco entrepreneurial culture and the detection of potential entrepreneurs: - The maturation of ideas, products or services that will develop into business; - Business development as such; - Businesses in their early stages; - The integration of businesses in formal and informal local business networks.
+- The regional eco entrepreneurial culture and the detection of potential entrepreneurs; - The maturation of ideas, products or services that will develop into business; - Business development as such; - Businesses in their early stages; - The integration of businesses in formal and informal local business networks.

-Therefore, regional strategies designed to stimulate eco commerce and business creation should cover:
+Therefore, regional strategies designed to stimulate Eco Commerce and eco business creation should cover:

-- Awareness campaigns about business creation; - Business creation forums and fairs; - Business management and entrepreneurial psychology training; - Developing a culture of spin-offs in businesses, universities and research centers; - Business plan competitions with evaluation and prizes; Helping wanna-be entrepreneurs draft their business plan and present it to all types of potential financial partners: banks, business angels, venture capitalists and public authorities offering subsidies and/or guarantees (investment readiness); - Offering seed capital; - Organizing (pre-) incubation; - Offering support and advice for the development of prototypes, the validation of designs, quality processes and technological solutions as well as the evaluation of market readiness for products; - Providing coaching; - Giving access to specialized support services and facilitating contacts with local networks of businesses and entrepreneurs; - Making local infrastructures available: relay workshops, advanced industrial facilities, know-how and knowledge transfer and new telecommunication technologies.
+- Awareness campaigns about eco business creation; - Eco business creation forums and fairs: - Eco business management and eco entrepreneurial psychology training; - Developing a culture of spin-offs in businesses, universities and research centers: - Business plan competitions with evaluation and prizes; Helping wanna-be eco entrepreneurs draft their business plan and present it to all types of potential financial partners: banks, business angels, venture capitalists and public authorities offering subsidies and/or quarantees (investment readiness); - Offering seed capital; - Organizing (pre-) incubation; - Offering support and advice for the development of prototypes, the validation of designs, quality processes and technological solutions as well as the evaluation of market readiness for products; - Providing coaching; - Giving access to specialized support services and facilitating contacts with local networks of eco businesses and eco entrepreneurs; - Making local infrastructures available: relay workshops, advanced industrial facilities, know-how and knowledge transfer and new telecommunication technologies.